privacy-tech-lab/gpc-optmeowt/README.md

 ## Installing OptMeowt for Developers

-Follow the directions above, replacing the command in step 4 with `npm run start` in order to run the npm script (located in `package.json`) which will call Webpack in development mode (Webpack settings in `webpack.config.js`).
+Follow the directions above, replacing the command in step 4 above with `npm run start` in order to run the npm script (located in `package.json`) which will call Webpack in development mode (Webpack settings in `webpack.config.js`).
 This will also initiate Webpack servers for both the Firefox and Chrome versions which will listen for changes as you work and rebuild when necessary.

+In addition, instead of running `npm ci` in step 4 above, run `npm install`.
+Especially, if you include new dependencies, `npm install` will include those in the `package-lock.json`, which is generated from the `package.json`.

 Notice that Webpack will build the development versions of OptMeowt into the `dev` subfolder instead of `dist`, with subfolders `dev/firefox` and `dev/chrome` accordingly.